Jo Smith

 In 2010, she signed a contract with Columbia Records Nashville and released her debut single, "Gettin' Married".
-The song has charted on Hot Country Songs and has been made into a music video, directed by Trey Fanjoy.
+The song charted on Hot Country Songs and was made into a music video, directed by Trey Fanjoy.

 Stormy Lewis of Roughstock gave Smith's song a four-star rating, comparing it to the Dixie Chicks and Lorrie Morgan.
 Jim Malec, writing for American Twang, gave it a thumbs-down, calling Smith's vocal "shrill and thin".
 In August 2011, Sony Music Nashville announced that Smith and labelmate Bradley Gaskin will transfer to BNA Records as part of a corporate restructuring.
 After BNA closed, she moved again to RCA.
 That label released her third single, "We Can't Be Friends".
 It received 4.5 stars from Taste of Country.
 A fourth single, "Girls Are Crazy", was released to country radio on April 29, 2013.

 In 2014 Joanna, also known as Jo, signed a publishing deal with Shane McAnally's company SMACKSongs.
 In 2016 she released an EP under the name Jo Smith called Introducing Jo Smith.
 The EP was produced by Shane McAnally (Kacey Musgraves, Sam Hunt, Old Dominion) and Jesse Frasure (Thomas Rhett).
 The lead single, "Old School Groove" was released as a Sirius XM Highway Find in early 2017.
 She has been included in Nashville Lifestyles' 2017 Ones to Watch, Rolling Stone Country's New Artists You Need to Know, and premiered the music video for "Old School Groove" on CMT.
 Currently she is the cohost on Coffee Country and Cody on Circle TV network.